Heroin Rehab & Detox

 When heroin is injected, there is typically a feeling of the drugs effect within seven to eight seconds.
 When smoked, top effects are felt within 10 to 15 minutes.

 People who inject heroin generally have a higher rate of addiction or dependence on the drug compared with those who snort or smoke it.
-People who inject heroin also tend to use more often and develop a tolerance to the drug more quickly.
+People who inject it also tend to use more often and develop a tolerance to the drug more quickly.
 2

 Heroin Use Statistics